Prevention of Parvovirus in Dogs

 Prevent Stress in Your Dog

 Dogs stressed mentally or physically become ill easily because the adrenal glands secrete cortisol.
 Cortisol alters blood flow and it slows down disease-fighting white blood cells.
 If stressed, your dog's intestines will not receive the blood, oxygen, and white blood cells he or she needs to stay healthy.
 If your dog is exposed to parvovirus, the virus has an easier time becoming established and causing illness.
-Help your dog avoid stress by using Adaptil for Dogs, a calming pheromone.
+Help your dog avoid stress by using the Adaptil Collar for Dogs, a collar that releases calming pheromones.
 Use Be Serene when traveling or making changes in the household.